Mode-selective cloaking and phase-matching cavity resonances in bilayer graphene transport: Abstract

 \section{Abstract}

 We study ballistic electron transport through electrostatic barriers in AB-stacked bilayer graphene within a full four-band framework.
 A mode-resolved analysis reveals how propagating and evanescent channels couple across electrostatic interfaces and how channel selectivity governs transport at normal incidence.
-We show that, even when decoupled channels remain inactive, perfect transmission can occur at discrete energies due to phase matching of a single internal mode within an individual barrier.
-This effect is interpreted as a ghost quantum well, namely an effective cavity formed by internal phase coherence inside the barrier, without true bound states and without restoring coupling to decoupled channels.
+We show that perfect transmission can occur at discrete energies due to phase matching of a single internal mode within an individual barrier, without activating the decoupled channels.
+This effect is interpreted as a phase-matching cavity, namely an effective cavity formed by internal phase coherence inside the barrier, which yields perfect transmission at discrete energies without true bound states and without opening additional transport channels.
 For single- and double-barrier geometries, we derive compact analytical expressions for the transmission and identify the corresponding resonance conditions.
-Extending the analysis to multibarrier structures using a transfer-matrix approach, we demonstrate how perfect resonances driven by internal phase matching coexist with Fabry-Pérot-like resonances arising from inter-barrier interference.
+Extending the analysis to multibarrier structures using a transfer-matrix approach, we demonstrate how perfect resonances driven by internal phase matching coexist with Fabry-Perot-like resonances arising from inter-barrier interference.
 Our results provide a unified, channel-resolved description of tunneling suppression and resonance-assisted transport in bilayer graphene barrier systems.